AndrewLevinson/data-structures/weekly-assignment-1/README.md

 _We can check this by logging out the pageNumber[i] for each request.
 It shows that the pages are not sequential_

-I'm not sure if this `try throw catch` solution is considered "hacky" or clever...but for now it works and I believe it's semantic AND performant.
+I'm not sure if this `try throw catch` solution is considered "hacky" or clever...but for now it works and I believe it's readable AND performant.

 ---